softwaresaved/automated_testing/README.md

     chmod +x test_count_frequency.sh
     export PATH=.:$PATH

-The software is called count_frequency and can be run as follows under both Linux/Unix and DOS:
+The software is called count_frequency and can be run as follows under both Linux/Unix and Windows:

     count_frequency INPUT_FILE OUTPUT_FILE